Vishekha/ISQA-8086_Readme_Vishekha/README.md

 ![Data To Decisiony](https://machinepulse.files.wordpress.com/2014/11/predictive-analytics-in-renewable-technologies-picture.jpg)
 # ISQA-8086_Data_To_Decision
-This repository is created for the course Data To Decision assignments
+This repository is created for the assignments of the course ISQA8086-001:Special Topic in ISQA -Data To Decision
 ```
 * Assignment Introduction
 * Links to Assignment